Celts (modern): Contemporary Celtic identity

 The modern Celtic groups' distinctiveness as national, as opposed to regional, minorities has been periodically recognised by major British newspapers.
 For example, a Guardian editorial in 1990 pointed to these differences, and said that they should be constitutionally recognised:

 Smaller minorities also have equally proud visions of themselves as irreducibly Welsh, Irish, Manx or Cornish.
 These identities are distinctly national in ways which proud people from Yorkshire, much less proud people from Berkshire will never know.
 Any new constitutional settlement which ignores these factors will be built on uneven ground.

 The Republic of Ireland, on surpassing Britain's GDP per capita in the 1990s for the first time, was given the moniker "Celtic tiger".
 Thanks in part to campaigning on the part of Cornish regionalists, Cornwall was able to obtain Objective One funding from the European Union.
 Scotland and Wales obtained agencies like the Welsh Development Agency, and in the first two decades of the 21st century Scottish and Welsh Nationalists have supported the institutions of the Scottish Parliament and the Senedd (Welsh Parliament).
 More broadly, distinct identities in opposition to that of the metropolitan capitals have been forged and taken strong root.

 These latter evolutions have proceeded hand in hand with the growth of a pan-Celtic or inter-Celtic dimension, seen in many organisations and festivals operating across various Celtic countries.
 Celtic studies departments at many universities in Europe and beyond, have studied the various ancient and modern Celtic languages and associated history and folklore under one roof.

 Some of the most vibrant aspects of modern Celtic culture are music, song and festivals.
 Under the Music, Festivals and Dance sections below, the richness of these aspects that have captured the world's attention are outlined.

 Sports such as hurling, Gaelic football and shinty are seen as being Celtic.

 The USA has also taken part in discussions of modern Celticity.
 For example, Virginia Senator James H. Webb, in his 2004 book Born Fighting: How the Scots-Irish Shaped America, controversially asserts that the early "pioneering" immigrants to North America were of Scots-Irish origins.
 He goes on to argue that their distinct Celtic traits (loyalty to kin, mistrust of governmental authority, and military readiness), in contrast to the Anglo-Saxon settlers, helped construct the modern American identity.
 Irish Americans also played an important role in the shaping of 19th-century Irish republicanism through the Fenian movement and the development of view that the Great Hunger was a British atrocity.

 Criticism of modern Celticism

-In 1996, Dr Ruth Megaw and Emeritus Professor Vincent Megaw of Flinders University in the Antiquity article "Ancient Celts and modern ethnicity" examined ethnic identity particularly in relation to Celtic identity in arguing against critics seemingly motivated by an English nationalist agenda opposed to further integration with Europe who saw modern Celtic identity as a threat.
+In 1996, Ruth Megaw and Emeritus Professor Vincent Megaw of Flinders University in the Antiquity article "Ancient Celts and modern ethnicity" examined ethnic identity particularly in relation to Celtic identity in arguing against critics seemingly motivated by an English nationalist agenda opposed to further integration with Europe who saw modern Celtic identity as a threat.